Alwynne B. Beaudoin - E-SCAPE - The SCAPE file - Canadian

 The Vegetation of the Canadian Prairie Provinces: 1.
 An Overview.
 Phytocoenologia 5(3):347-366.

-AEU SCI QK 203 A4 M93 1983 Book cover Remains the standard reference for plant nomenclature in Alberta.
+AEU SCI QK 203 A4 M93 1983 Remains the standard reference for plant nomenclature in Alberta.
 Includes a series of useful distribution maps.
+Not a field guide, though, because it lacks pictures.

 AEU SCI QC 985 P558 1990 A survey of climate across Canada by topic (sunshine, snowfall, etc.) followed by a review of climate by province.